Torrie Groening: Exhibitions

-Torrie Groening's CV boasts numerous solo and group exhibitions.
+Torrie Groening's CV documents numerous solo and group exhibitions.
 Her work has been shown at the Vancouver based Capture Photo Festival in 2015, 2017, 2018 and 2019.
 In partnership with Art Rental & Sales at the Vancouver Art Gallery, Groening exhibited Out of Studio at the Listel Hotel Vancouver in 2017.
-And her work is in the permanent collections of such galleries and institutions as the Vancouver Art Gallery, the Morris and Helen Belkin Art Gallery, the Burnaby Art Gallery, the Surrey Art Gallery, and the Art Gallery of Hamilton.
+Her work is also in the permanent collections of such galleries and institutions as the Vancouver Art Gallery, the Morris and Helen Belkin Art Gallery, the Burnaby Art Gallery, the Surrey Art Gallery, and the Art Gallery of Hamilton.